 - BAME men are at disproportionate risk.
 Men from African, African Caribbean, South Asian or Chinese descent are at a higher risk of developing type 2 diabetes at a younger age, (DH 2006).
 Men from African, African Caribbean, South Asian or Chinese descent also tend to progress from impaired glucose tolerance at more than twice the rate of the white population (Webb et al 2011).

-- Men are at significantly greater risk of foot problems and amputation.
+- Men are twice as likely to have foot problems and amputations.
 In the UK, white men living in poorer areas are the group with the highest risk of diabetes – related amputation, (N Holman et al, 2013).
 69.6% of people with diabetes presenting with foot ulcers are men, compared to 55.7% of men in the diabetes population as a whole.
-(NDFA)
+(NDFA).
+Between 2003 and 2009, men also comprised 68.5% of diabetes-related amputations - twice the level amongst women (Ahmad, Naseer et al. 2014).

 The Men’s Health Forum wants your help to tackle this.